Kuala Terengganu: Land

 The Sultan Mahmud Bridge, a three-kilometre bridge over the Terengganu River, provides the main road link between the two banks of the river (connecting Kuala Nerus to Kuala Terengganu) and Duyong Island.
 Two other bridges that straddles the river to connect both sides of the city are Manir Bridge and Pulau Sekati Bridge.
 A new fourth bridge, Kuala Terengganu Drawbridge, was completed in mid-2019 and fully opened for traffic in August.
 The bascule bridge, which is the first of its kind in Malaysia, spans 638 metres and has four 15-storey towers with skybridges.
 It connects the city centre with Seberang Takir via Muara Utara, a reclaimed land slated for future developments.
 The city and suburbs are relatively easy to negotiate by car.
 Kuala Terengganu is connected to other towns via a good network of roads that are accessible from many major towns and cities in Peninsula Malaysia.
 The East Coast Expressway (LPT) E8, which starts from Gombak until Kuala Terengganu, has shorten the time for travellers to drive from the West Coast of Peninsular Malaysia.
 It takes four hours to drive from Kuala Lumpur to reach the city via the LPT.
 Visitors can also drive to Kuala Terengganu by using the Federal Route 3 from Kuantan (besides using the LPT), Kota Bharu, and Johor Bahru that offers a more scenic view of the coastline and villages.
 From the north of the peninsula, Kuala Terengganu is reachable via East-West Highway 4 and Second East–West Highway 185.

 Air

-The nearest airport which serve the city is the Sultan Mahmud Airport (IATA: TGG, ICAO: WMKN) serving domestic and international routes located in the neighboring Kuala Nerus District.
+The nearest airport which serve the city is the Sultan Mahmud Airport (IATA: TGG, ICAO: WMKN) serving domestic and international routes located in the neighbouring Kuala Nerus District.
 The airlines serving this airport are Malaysia Airlines, Firefly, AirAsia, and Malindo Air.
 Until December 2014, the airport was connected by 5 cities which operated daily and weekly flights from/to Kuala Lumpur–International, Kuala Lumpur-Subang, Medan, Miri, and Singapore.
 Malaysia Airlines also brings passengers to Mecca via Jeddah and Medina during the hajj season.
 In 2013, the airport handled 699,310 passengers with 11,402 aircraft movements.
 The terminal was designed to handle 2 million passengers every year.